 We Are All Moles

-This mole-related "comedy" site has not only copied our successful We Are All Someanimal format but also they are using their mole agents to take down We Are All Badgers from within.
-Several moles have already infiltrated our computer system and penetrated the depths of the Dungeon of Randomness, where the adventure game Badger Quest takes place, where they have added several moles in an effort to promote their website.
+This mole-related "comedy" site has not only copied our successful We Are All Someanimal format but they are also using their mole agents to take down We Are All Badgers from within.
+Several moles have already infiltrated our computer system and penetrated the depths of the Dungeon of Randomness, where the adventure game Badger Quest takes place, and they have left several moles in the dungeons to promote their website.
 But thankfully there's alot of randomness in the Dungeon of Randomness so no one notices.

 The increasing popularity of We Are All Moles is leading to more animals jumping on the bandwagon and we fear there'll be an explosion of We Are All Someanimal websites.
 Our sources tell us the giraffes are already learning HTML and the lesser spotted african barn owls have just registered wearealllesserspottedafricanbarnowls.com.